 i strongly agree, but would object to calling it 'cognition' ... maybe 'psychological domain, such as pain'

-We have changed to “psychological domain’.
-We have also avoiding using the term ‘cognition’ through the manuscript and instead use ‘psychological states’.
+We now use the term “psychological domain’.
+We have also avoiding using the term ‘cognition’ throughout the manuscript and instead use ‘psychological states’.

 "To determine which voxels across the brain co-activated with each MFC parcel, we performed a meta-analysis resulting in whole-brain maps that indicate which voxels across the brain are active in the studies that activated each parcel."